-When to arrive: Flights into Suvarnabhumi International Airport land at all times of day and night and there’s always transport available.
-Additionally, taxis and minibuses will take you to almost anywhere in the country for the right price.
+When to arrive: Flights into Suvarnabhumi International Airport land at all times of day and night, and there’s always transport available.
+Additionally, taxis and minibuses will take you almost anywhere in the country – for the right price.

-Getting around town: Whichever “town” you find yourself in, you’ll not be able to miss the allure of a tuk-tuk ride.
-Barter a price you're happy with and enjoy the ride knowing you can’t get a moment like this anywhere else.
-For every other occasion, taxi apps like Grab and Bolt offer a cheap and safe option that’s super convenient too.
+Getting around town: Whichever “town” you find yourself in, you will not be able to resist a tuk-tuk ride.
+Barter with the driver to decide on a price before you start the ride – then enjoy this iconic Thai ride.
+For every other occasion, taxi apps like Grab and Bolt offer a cheap, safe and super-convenient option.

 What to pack: Whether you opt for the north or the south, shorts, flip-flops, loose tees, summer dresses and a cool pair of shades are a fail-safe collection for any tropical holiday.
-Thais love taking selfies, so if you wanna join the masses, bring a nice outfit or two to look good on the 'gram.
-Outfits aside, pack a big bottle of sunscreen and maybe some ear plugs – Thailand has a habit of being noisy even during the wee hours.
+Thais love taking selfies, so if you want to join in, bring a nice outfit or two to look good on the ’gram.
+Outfits aside, pack a big bottle of sunscreen and maybe some earplugs – Thailand can be noisy even during the wee hours.

-Leave at home: It may sound counterintuitive, but mosquito spray is plentiful here.
+What to leave at home: It may sound counterintuitive to not bring mosquito spray, but it is plentiful here.
 Every outdoor restaurant or bar will have a communal bottle at hand, and every corner shop has a dozen brands to choose from.

 Morning

-Love it or hate it, Bangkok is the starting hub for many Thailand adventures.
-Be efficient with your time and jump in a taxi and head straight to Khao San Rd – but we’re not here for the bars.
-In the morning, the street is a calm, food-filled haven perfect for satiating any Thai food craving you can’t suppress for a moment longer.
+Love it or hate it, Bangkok is the starting hub for almost all Thailand adventures.
+Since your time in town will be short, jump right in a taxi and head straight to Khao San Rd.
+But we’re not here for the bars: in the morning, this famous street is a calm, food-filled haven perfect for satisfying any Thai-food craving.

 How to spend the day

-While you’re here, you might as well make the most of your day in Bangkok.
+While in the city, make the most of your day in Bangkok.
 If you’ve got the time, pack in a tour of the city’s famous temples and palaces.
-Work out the knots from a long flight by the hands of spiritual masseuses in the birthplace of Thai massage, Wat Pho, before meandering your way towards the Grand Palace and the nearby Temple of the Emerald Buddha (be sure to cover your shoulders and knees before entering) for some sightseeing.
+After your long flight, let a therapist work out the knots in the birthplace of Thai massage, Wat Pho, before meandering toward the Grand Palace and the nearby Temple of the Emerald Buddha (cover your shoulders and knees before entering) for some sightseeing.

-Alternatively, skip the temples and head straight to Chatuchak Weekend Market (closed Monday and Tuesday) to stock up on new beachwear and to get your souvenir shopping over and done with – if you’re anything like me, leaving it to the last minute spells disaster.
+Alternatively, skip the temples and head straight to Chatuchak Weekend Market (closed Monday and Tuesday) to stock up on new beachwear and get your souvenir shopping done.
+If you’re anything like me, leaving it to the last minute spells disaster.

 Dinner

-Keep close to wherever you’ll catch the bus from to avoid any traffic-induced mishaps and grab a bite to eat along the lesser known Phra Athit Rd, a popular hang-out spot for locals with a nice selection of Thai restaurants, snack-attack cafes and moody jazz bars.
-For authentic city food, Karim Roti Mataba is one of the city’s oldest and best known restaurants that sits opposite the beautifully maintained Phra Sumen Fort.
+Stay close to the departure point for your night bus by grabbing a bite to eat along the lesser-known Phra Athit Rd, a popular hangout for locals, which has a nice selection of Thai restaurants, snack-attack cafes and moody jazz bars.
+For authentic city food, Karim Roti Mataba is one of the city’s oldest and best-known restaurants.
+It sits opposite the beautifully maintained Phra Sumen Fort.

 After dark

-If you’re not boarding a bus towards the islands by this point, Khao San’s endless bars make most sense for those looking to party, whereas Chinatown, one of the world’s largest, erupts into a foodie heaven.
-Phenomenal seafood grills, amazing Chinese-Thai delicacies and endless back sois (streets) packed with old-school Thai shophouses maintain an old-world charm despite its rolling modernization.
+If you’re not boarding an island-bound bus by this point, Khao San’s endless bars tempt those looking to party, while Chinatown, one of the world’s largest, becomes a foodie heaven.
+Phenomenal seafood grills, amazing Chinese-Thai delicacies and endless back sois (streets) packed with old-school Thai shophouses maintain an old-fashioned vibe amid all the neon.

-For a fancier night out, Chinatown’s Soi Nana is home to some unique bars like Teens of Thailand and Tep Bar that serve local liquor in fancy cocktails, setting the scene for a great five days to follow.
+For a fancier night out, Chinatown’s Soi Nana is home to cocktail bars like Teens of Thailand and Tep Bar, where you can sip local liquor in fancy preparations – setting the scene for great days to follow.

 Morning